KrishnaSaiRadhesh/Human-detection-and-counting-using-python/README.md

 - When user selects any of the first two option, he/she needs to select the respective files using SELECT button.
 - User can preview the selected file using PREVIEW button, and detect and count the humans using DETECT button.
 - And when user selects, the last option of detecting through camera, user need to open the Camera, using OPEN CAMERA button, As soon as camera opens, detection process will start.
-- After detection process gets completed or user manually completes it, two graph get plotted,
-	- 1.)
-Enumeration Plot(Human Count Vs. time) and
-	- 2.)
-Avg.
-Accuracy Plot(Avg.
-Accuracy Vs. time).
-- Along with this two plots, an option to generate crowd report also appears, On clicking on it, a crowd report in form of PDF is generated ans saved autmatically at the project file location.
+- After detecting a crowd report will be generated in the form of PDF and saved automatically at the project file location. in that it gives us
-- In the crowd report genrated, there will be information like, What is Max Human Count, Max Accuracy, Max Avg.
-Accuracy, and also a two line status about crowd.
+- In the crowd report generated, there will be information like the count of humans detected.

 ### Purrpose :
 - This scripts helps user to easily get the count of human through real time image, video or camera, and thereafter also analysis of crowd through crowd report.